4 Helpful Font Pairing Tips – Typography for Teachers

 These fonts come in a variety of styles and can resemble a handwritten look (both print and cursive).
 They are the types of fonts you may see on TPT resources.
 A lot of font artists such as KA Fonts, KG fonts, and PB fonts are all display fonts.

-How to Choose the Right Fonts
+How Do I Choose the Right Fonts?

 1. Use font families.

-Another font pairing tip would be to limit to no more than three fonts on one resource or activity.
+Limit to no more than three fonts on one resource or activity.
 Less is more!
 Your design may end up looking too busy.
 This can confuse or distract your intended audience.

 3. Pair a serif with a sans-serif font.

-Then you can pair the body text with a sans-serif font such as Montserrat or Poppins.
+Then, you can pair the body text with a sans-serif font such as Montserrat or Poppins.
 This makes a really cool, cohesive font!

 2

-4. Avoid fonts that look similar
+4. Avoid fonts that look too similar.

-The last tip is the avoid fonts that look similar with each other as a heading and body text.
+The last tip is the avoid fonts that look similar to each other as a heading and body text.
+One example would be to combine two script fonts that look almost identical, or to use two super classy fonts.

 3